1997 Michigan Wolverines football team: Preseason

-Season summary
+Game summaries

 Week 1: Colorado

 Michigan opened the 1997 season with a home game against Colorado.
 Three years earlier, Colorado had defeated Michigan in a game nicknamed "The Miracle at Michigan" on Kordell Stewart's 64-yard Hail Mary pass to Michael Westbrook as time ran out.

 Michigan won the 1997 game 27 to 3, a margin that eliminated the possibility of another last-minute miracle.
 Griese completed 21 of 28 forward pass attempts for 258 yards and two touchdowns.
 Tight end Jerame Tuman had five receptions for 126 yards.
 Defensively, Michigan intercepted four passes thrown by Colorado's John Hessler, while holding him to 141 yards on 15 of 39 passing.

-Throughout the game, Michigan relied on man-to-man defense from cornerbacks Woodson and Andre Weathers, blitzes and pressure from the four-man defensive line.
+Throughout the game, Michigan relied on man coverage from cornerbacks Woodson and Andre Weathers, blitzes and pressure from the four-man defensive line.
 Colorado only threw against Woodson five times, and one of those passes was intercepted by Woodson at Michigan's 45-yard-line.
 Griese and Tuman connected for 53 yards on the very next play.
 Two plays later Chris Floyd executed a one-yard dive for the first points of the day.
 Late in the second quarter, Griese completed a 29-yard pass to Woodson, and Kraig Baker kicked a field goal on the final play of the first half to give Michigan a 10–0 lead at halftime.

 Michigan opened the second half with an 89-yard, 11-play drive that included a 20-yard pass from Griese to Tuman followed by a roughing the passer penalty.
 The drive ended in a five-yard touchdown pass from Griese to Chris Howard.
 In the third quarter, Michigan scored 14 points in a span of one minute and 44 seconds; the second touchdown followed a Clint Copenhaver interception that was returned to the Buffaloes' 14-yard line.
 The touchdown was scored on a 6-yard pass from Griese to Shaw.
 Baker closed out the scoring with a 19-yard field goal in the fourth quarter.

 The loss was Colorado's worst defeat under head coach Rick Neuheisel, its lowest point total in 101 games, and fewest yards of total offense (224) in five years.
 It was Michigan's fifth consecutive season-opening win and fifth straight win against a top 10 team in the Associated Press poll.